 Perhaps the most significant watch amongst King Farouk’s incredible treasure would be the King Farouk I, from Vacheron Constantin.
 Presented to the King in 1935, the watch stands as a testimony to legendary Swiss craftsmanship that has stood the test of time.
 The watch houses 15 complications including a carillon minute repeater, grande et petite sonnerie (three gongs), split-seconds chronograph, perpetual calendar with moon phase, alarm and two power reserve indications.
 Until 2005, the King Farouk I was the most complicated watch made by Vacheron Constantin.

 The artful masterpieces of King Farouk’s erstwhile personal collection are a nod to the uber-luxurious and extravagant lifestyle that he enjoyed.
-Even today, his prized possessions are a hot favourite among collectors, confirming that true luxury is indeed timeless.
+Even today, his prized possessions are a hot favorite among collectors, confirming that true luxury is indeed timeless.